Configure column-level security

 User requirements

-• To configure user attributes, you must be assigned the Admin account type.
+• To configure user attributes and create teams, you must be assigned the Admin account type.

-• To reference existing user attributes in a dataset, you must be granted Can edit dataset permission.
+• To reference existing user attributes in a dataset, you must be granted Can edit access to the dataset.

 Understanding column-level security

-Column-level security is managed through team assignments, user attributes, and dataset configurations.
-When you utilize user attributes for column-level security, you can dynamically set column accessibility based on attribute values set for specific teams.
-You can also use column-level security to grant access to individual columns within a table for different embed clients.
+In Sigma, column-level security is managed through team assignments, user attributes, and document configurations.
+If you use datasets, you can use column-level security to grant access to individual columns within a table for different embed clients.

-• Data privacy: Secure columns that contain sensitive information, including personal identifiers (e.g., social security numbers), financial data, or medical records.
+• Data privacy: Secure columns that contain sensitive information, including personal identifiers such as Social Security Numbers, financial data, or medical records.

 • Data sharing and collaboration: Enable controlled data sharing and collaboration.
 Organizations can share select columns with external parties or partners without exposing the entire dataset.